Apurva-04/face-recog/README.md

 # face-recog

-Divulges the beauty in you
+Divulge the beauty in you